-The Gramm-Leach-Bliley Act (GLBA) establishes the framework for financial subsidiaries of banks.1 GLBA amends the National Bank Act to permit national banks to conduct certain expanded financial activities through financial subsidiaries.
+The Gramm-Leach-Blilev Act (GLBA) establishes the framework for financial subsidiaries of banks.1 GLBA amends the National Bank Act to permit national banks to conduct certain expanded financial activities through financial subsidiaries.
 Section 121(a) of the GLBA (12 U.S.C.
 24a) imposes a number of conditions and requirements upon national banks that have financial subsidiaries, including specifying the treatment that applies for regulatory capital purposes.
 The statute requires that a national bank deduct from assets and tangible equity the aggregate amount of its equity investments in financial subsidiaries.
 The statute further requires that the financial subsidiary's assets and liabilities not be consolidated with those of the parent national bank for applicable capital purposes.

-State member banks may have financial subsidiaries subject to all of the same restrictions that apply to national banks.2 State nonmember banks may also have financial subsidiaries, but they are subject only to a subset of the statutory requirements that apply to national banks and state member banks.3 Finally, national banks, state member banks, and state nonmember banks may not establish or acquire a financial subsidiary or commence a new activity in a financial subsidiary if the bank, or any of its insured depository institution affiliates, has received a less than satisfactory rating as of its most recent examination under the Community Reinvestment Act.4
+State member banks may have financial subsidiaries subject to all of the same restrictions that apply to national banks.2 State nonmember banks may also have financial subsidiaries, but they are subject only to

+2 See 12 U.S.C.
+Section 335 (state member banks subject to the "same conditions and limitations" that apply to national banks that hold financial subsidiaries). a subset of the statutory requirements that apply to national banks and state member banks.3 Finally, national banks, state member banks, and state nonmember banks may not establish or acquire a financial subsidiary or commence a new activity in a financial subsidiary if the bank, or any of its insured depository institution affiliates, has received a less than satisfactory rating as of its most recent examination under the Community Reinvestment Act.4